Taming-the-BEAST/Continuous-trait-evolution/README.md

 ---
-author: TBD
+author: Rong Zhang,Fabio K. Mendes
 level: Intermediate
 title: Continuous trait evolution tutorial
-subtitle: Template for an empty tutorial
+subtitle: Using the contraband package in BEAST2
 beastversion: 2.7.x
 ---

 This tutorial only available as [PDF]().